vedmant/laravel-shortcodes/readme.md

 This packages supports [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) and adds a tab with detailed info about rendered shortcodes.
-Integration can be disabled in the config file if needed.
+Integration can be disabled in the config file with option: `'debugbar' => false,`.

 ## Testing